 Welcome to the PCORnet Bariatric Study (PBS) website.
-PBS is one of the first studies to use the PCORnet data, engagement, and governance infrastructure to conduct comparative effectiveness research.
+PBS was one of the first studies to conduct comparative effectiveness research that used data, engagement, and governance infrastructure from PCORnet, the National Patient-Centered Clinical Research Network.

-The PCORnet Bariatric Study will compare the health benefits and safety associated with the three main methods of bariatric (also called weight loss) surgery.
-We seek to provide accurate estimates of the one-, three-, and five-year benefits and risks of having undergone either:
+Our goals were to compare the health benefits and safety associated with the 3 main methods of bariatric (also called weight loss) surgery.
+We sought to provide accurate estimates of the 1-, 3-, and 5-year benefits and risks of having one of the following surgeries:

-We are focusing on health outcomes that have been shown to be most important to adults and adolescents who are affected by severe obesity:
+We focused on the following health outcomes, which have been shown to be most important to adults and adolescents who are affected by severe obesity:

-Our ultimate goal is to provide patients and their health care providers the information they need to choose which surgery, if any, is best for them.
+Our ultimate goal was to provide patients and their health care providers the information they need to choose which surgery, if any, is best for them.

 The PCORnet Bariatric Study is funded through a Patient-Centered Outcomes Research Institute (PCORI) Award (#OBS-1505-30683).